-Nepali is an Indic language spoken primarily in Nepal and northern India.
-The data for this study comes from the variety spoken in Sikkim, in northern India.
-The focus of this study is Nepali's four-way laryngeal contrast between voiceless, voiced, voiceless aspirated, and voiced aspirated stops.
-While this contrast exists in both stops and affricates, this study considers only stops to enable comparison to work on laryngeal contrasts in other languages (see Clements & Khatiwada, 2007 for an acoustic study of Nepali affricates).
-The stop inventory is shown in Table 5.
+Nepali is an Indo-Aryan language spoken primarily in Nepal and northern India.
+The focus of this study is its four-way laryngeal contrast between voiceless, voiced, voiceless aspirated, and voiced aspirated stops.
+While this contrast exists in both stops and affricates, this study considers only stops to enable comparison to work on laryngeal contrasts in other languages (see Clements & Khatiwada,

+2007 for an acoustic study of Nepali affricates).
+The stop inventory is shown in Table 4.